andreaTP/skind/README.md

 kind is allows to provision local kubernetes clusters useful for testing purposes.

 skind just makes easier and straightforward to deploy kind clusters.
+This tool provides a simple CLI for provisioning opinionated kind clusters.
+This tool deploys a local image registry and configures nginx ingress.

 ## Installation
 Download the script and place it in your PATH